Almoner: History

 Christians have historically been encouraged to donate one-tenth of their income as a tithe to their church and additional offerings as needed for the poor.
 The first deacons, mentioned in Acts 6:1–4, dealt with the distribution of the charity of the early Christian churches to needy members.
 Popes, bishops and Christian monarchs and organizations have since employed their own officers to organize their donations to the poor and needy.
 Such donations were referred to as alms and the officers as almoners and the position was one of considerable status.

-Roman Catholic Church
+Catholic Church

 The papal almoner, formally titled the "Almoner of His Holiness", is responsible for performing works of mercy on behalf of the pope.
 He is one of a small number of Vatican officials who continue in office when a pope dies or resigns.
 Until June 2022, he was a member of the papal household; since then he heads the Dicastery for the Service of Charity, an administrative unit of the Roman Curia.
 Cardinal Konrad Krajewski has held this post since late 2013.